TJLi314/Rock-Paper-Scissors/README.md

 # Rock-Paper-Scissors
-This creates an elementary rock paper scissors game.
+This creates an elementary rock paper scissors game with buttons to press and a scoreboard.